Department of Pharmaceutical Sciences

 About the school

-The first graduates of the recently established undergraduate program, the only undergraduate degree program in pharmaceutical sciences offered in the UC system, received their degrees in spring 2010.
+The first graduates of the undergraduate program, the only undergraduate degree program in pharmaceutical sciences offered in the UC system, consisted of only 10 students who received their degrees in spring 2010.
+Presently, more than 180 students have received degrees in pharmaceutical sciences at UCI.

 Richard Chamberlin, Ph.D., Chair